 20 Clustering points at different scales

 This is why the new cluster renderer groups nearby points into a single rendered marker symbol.
 Then, it lists the number of points that the new one represents.
-This makes a logical choice next time you want to count features in a map at a small scale.
+This makes a logical choice next time you want to count features on a map at a small scale.

 Just when you think QGIS has run out of ideas, it’s more inventive and creative than the last.
-And the other symbology rendering are impressive like heat maps or displacement for points and 2.5D rendering for polygons.
+And the other symbology rendering is impressive like heat maps or displacement for points and 2.5D rendering for polygons.

 21 Expanding the list of plugins